mtobesyajerry-sudo/law-firms1/HONEST_SYSTEM_CAPABILITIES.md

 - You value time savings on data entry and reporting
 - You want structured guidance through risk assessments
 - You need secure document storage
+- You want basic security monitoring and threat detection
+- You can commit to regular security dashboard review

 **This system is NOT worth the cost if:**
 - You need automated transaction monitoring